yungtiec/react-schema-form/README.md

      - [Releasing](#releasing)
   - [FAQ](#faq)
      - [Q: Does rjsf support oneOf, anyOf, multiple types in an array, etc.?](#q-does-rjsf-support-oneof-anyof-multiple-types-in-an-array-etc)
-     - [Q: Does react-schema-form support Material, Ant-Design, Foundation, or [some other specific widget library or frontend style]?
-(YES!)](#q-does-react-schema-form-support-material-ant-design-foundation-or-some-other-specific-widget-library-or-frontend-style)
+     - [Q: Does react-schema-form support Material, Ant-Design, Foundation, or [some other specific widget library or frontend style]?](#q-does-react-schema-form-support-material-ant-design-foundation-or-some-other-specific-widget-library-or-frontend-style)
      - [Q: Is there a way to &quot;collapse&quot; fields, for instance to show/hide individual fields?](#q-is-there-a-way-to-collapse-fields-for-instance-to-show-hide-individual-fields)
   - [License](#license)